catherinemarvin/DJS/README.md

 	now.SaddToRoom(roomId)

 Adds the user who calls this function to the room.
+If the room didn't exist before you made this call, you will create it.

 	now.SleaveRoom(*roomId)

 By default, has the user who calls this function leave all the rooms, including the `everyone` namespace (i.e. a logout).
 When called with a roomId as an argument, has the user leave just that room.

+	now.Sapply(*roomId, callback)

+By default, applies the callback function on all members of the `everyone` group, i.e. everybody who is on the server.
+Providing the optional `roomId` argument causes the callback to only be applied for members in the room.

 #Groups Server Side Functionality
 -----
 	now.SaddUser(uId)

-Adds a user into our personal database.
+If you wish to use our groups functionality then you must let us know about the users in your system.
+Call this when you add a user to your own DB.

 	now.SremoveUser(uId)

-Removes a user from our personal database.
+Call this when you remove a user from your database.

 	now.SloginUser(uId)

-Logs a user out of our personal database.
+Call this when a user logs in to your application.
+This will put him back into all the groups that he was subscribed to.

 	now.subscribeToGroup(uId, groupId)